shellphish/ictf-website/index.md

 iCTF is usually held once a year, but the dates sometimes move around to accommodate the needs of the Shellphish team.
 You can find the schedule of the iCTF on [ctftime](https://ctftime.org/ctf/5).

-Recent iCTF contests were organized by Prof. [Giovanni Vigna](http://www.cs.ucsb.edu/~vigna/) of the Department of Computer Science at UC Santa Barbara together with [Shellphish](http://www.shellphish.net/), as well as Prof. [Adam Doupé](https://adamdoupe.com/) together with [pwndevils](http://pwndevils.com/).

 iCTF 2021
 ---------